playfulprogramming/playfulprogramming/content/crutchcorn/collections/react-beyond-the-render/posts/what-is-use-action-state-and-form-status/index.md

 }
 ```

-<iframe data-frame-title="Next.js useFormState - StackBlitz" src="uu-code:./nextjs-use-form-state?template=node&embed=1&file=app%2Fpage.jsx" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe data-frame-title="Next.js useActionState - StackBlitz" src="uu-code:./nextjs-use-action-state?template=node&embed=1&file=app%2Fpage.jsx" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 > **Don't forget the API changes:**
 >
-> Don't forget that `useFormState` requires you to change your server action to include a new first argument for `previousState`.
+> Don't forget that `useActionState` requires you to change your server action to include a new first argument for `previousState`.
 Otherwise you'll get the following error:
 >
 > ```
 >  ⨯ app\page.jsx (10:24) @ get
 >  ⨯ TypeError: formData.get is not a function
 > ```

-## `useFormState` usage without client-side JavaScript
+## `useActionState` usage without client-side JavaScript

-Because `useFormState` utilizes the `<form>` element's native `action` attribute under-the-hood, it works even without JavaScript enabled.
+Because `useActionState` utilizes the `<form>` element's native `action` attribute under-the-hood, it works even without JavaScript enabled.

 Assume you have the above sample code, but you have JavaScript disabled.
 When you click the submit button, the form will submit to the `action` attribute, and the page will refresh with the new information for the user.

-<video src="./nextjs-use-state-js-disabled.mp4" title="Disabling the JavaScript while using useFormState with a server action will cause the page to refresh with the data you want to see rendered"></video>
+<video src="./nextjs-use-state-js-disabled.mp4" title="Disabling the JavaScript while using useActionState with a server action will cause the page to refresh with the data you want to see rendered"></video>

 > Keep in mind that any client-side React code will not run if JavaScript is disabled.
 This includes the `useEffect` Hook among others.

-# How to use `useFormState` and `useFormStatus` together
+# How to use `useActionState` and `useFormStatus` together

-You may have noticed that `useFormState` doesn't provide us the same pending information that `useFormStatus` does.
+You may have noticed that `useActionState` doesn't provide us the same pending information that `useFormStatus` does.
 Let's combine them for the ultimate user experience:

 ```jsx
 // page.jsx